Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations

 \section{Experiments}

-In this section we validate our theoretical findings shown in Table \ref{table:res}.
-To monitor different suitable initial points, we may use Newton's method to obtain a (nondegenerate) solution $\vx_*$ and then choose an initial $\vx_0$ around $\vx_*$ with a small perturbation.
-Moreover, we employ the initial approximate Jacobian $\mB_0 = s\mJ_*$ with various $s\in\sR$ as we discussed in Section~\ref{subsec:compare}, or use $\mJ(\vx_0)$ which is more common in practice \cite{nocedal2006numerical}.
-We conduct experiments on the regularized log-sum-exp problem and the Chandrasekhar H-equation.
+In this section we mainly validate our theoretical findings on the initial approximate Jacobian shown in Table \ref{table:res}.
+To monitor different suitable initial points, we may use Newton's method to obtain a (nondegenerate) solution $\vx_*$ and then choose an initial $\vx_0$ around $\vx_*$ with a tiny perturbation.
+We employ the initial approximate Jacobian $\mB_0 = s\mJ(\vx_*)$ with $s>0$, or $\mB_0 = s\mJ(\vx_0)$ which is more common and practical in real problems \cite{nocedal2006numerical}.

-\textbf{Regularized Log-Sum-Exp.} Following the work of \cite{rodomanov2021greedy}, we present preliminary computational results for the following regularized Log-Sum-Exp function: